 Elena and I are flying back to California tomorrow for my 10-year college reunion.
+Its been a long journey for me from being the class monitor and the teachers favourite always finding the right templet online which you too can check them out on Americanstudents website, to being the independent women that I am today.
 My parents graciously gifted us miles.
 I think partly so I could see some of my dearest college friends and so they could see their granddaughter.
 It’s a win, win if you ask me.
 I’ve been thinking a lot about my time in college.
 It’s been 14 years since I moved into Westmont on that hot, August morning and this is the letter I wish I would have read that day:

 Take a deep breath.
 You are excited and overwhelmed and probably the only freshman who brought an entire jar of quarters with you because you are worried doing laundry.
 What freshman comes to college worried about laundry?
 You also packed a cutting board, a knife and an orange peeler in your plastic containers because apparently you are worried about not being able to have apple slices for snacks and heaven forbid, you have to peel an orange with your fingers.
 You want to be prepared.
 I get that.
 But I think sometimes you use wanting to be prepared as a mask for wanting to feel in control.
 Preparing is good thing; you will always be a prepare-er and a planner.
 But you will eventually learn that even the most prepared people can’t actually control life.